Fireflies: How and why they light up

-Lightning bugs and fireflies are one and the same insect, a kind of beetle.
-You’re most likely to see them in warm weather, when rainfall has been plentiful.
-Many a child has spent a summer evening chasing fireflies.
-And maybe you’ve wondered, why do fireflies light up?
+Whether you call them lightning bugs or fireflies, these beetles are a sign of summer.
+Indeed, you’re most likely to see them in warm weather, when rainfall has been plentiful.
+Many a child has spent a summer evening chasing them.
+And, with this in mind, maybe you’ve wondered: Why do fireflies light up?
 And how do they do it?

-Let’s talk about the how first.
-The light of a firefly is a chemical reaction caused by an organic compound in their abdomens.
-The compound is called luciferin.
+First, let’s talk about the how.
+The light of a firefly is a chemical reaction caused by an organic compound – luciferin – in their abdomens.
 As air rushes into a firefly’s abdomen, it reacts with the luciferin.
-It causes a chemical reaction that gives off the firefly’s familiar glow.
+Consequently, it causes a chemical reaction that gives off the firefly’s familiar glow.
 This light is sometimes called cold light because it generates so little heat.